 - When attempting the Sentence Equivalent Section, read the sentence to get a sense of what the sentence is trying to convey.

 - Fill in the word that you feel is the most appropriate based on the context of the sentence.
 Even if you feel that the word chosen by you is correct, you must consider the other choices too as it may help you come across a more suitable word.

-Tips for getting 160+ Score for Verbal Reasoning Section in GRE
+Tips for getting a 160+ Score for the Verbal Reasoning Section in GRE